-- As a Big, you should have a friendly relationship with the Little's parent, maintaining healthy boundaries. - Your relationship with your Little should strengthen, not weaken, his/her family relationship.
-Please be respectful of the family's culture, schedule and lifestyle. - Keep the parent/guardian informed of your plans and schedule.
-Check out new or unusual activities with the parent before discussing it with your Little. - Respect family choices and keep family information confidential.
+- In the after-school clubs, you may or may not meet the Little's parent/guardian, depending on their preference and availability. - Your relationship with your Little should strengthen, not weaken, his/her family relationship.
+Please be respectful of the family's culture, beliefs, and lifestyle. - Respect family choices and keep family information confidential.
 You will be asked to sign a statement of confidentiality.